Hook, Hart

 Hook /'hʊk/ is a civil parish and large village in the Hart District of northern Hampshire, England.

 It is situated 6 mi east of Basingstoke and 58 km northeast of Southampton, on the A30 national route, just north of Junction 5 of the M3 motorway.
-London is 41 miles (66 km) northeast of the village.
+London is 42 miles (66 km) northeast of the village.

 The 2021 Census recorded Hook's population as 9,100.
 Hook railway station has direct rail links to both London Waterloo and Basingstoke with indirect routes to Reading, Salisbury, and Southampton.
 Rail services are provided by South Western Railway.

 Among the businesses located in Hook are Serco and Trimble Navigation.
 Between 2004 and 2006, Hook expanded eastwards with the development of the Holt Park residential area, and from 2020 northeastwards with the Green Hart Park and Oakwood Grange developments.

 History

 Until the 18th century, there were only a few scattered farms in the area.
 The area of Murrell Green had existed as a village previously, but lay abandoned for years.
 Small hamlets did not begin to appear until inns were built to serve travellers.
 Hook was on the main London to Exeter stagecoach route.
 Late in the eighteenth century, a turnpike was built to ease the ascent of the steep Scures Hill, west of the village.
 In 1883, Hook railway station was built, and the village began to grow with railway workers and commuters settling in Hook.

-During the late 19th century, Thomas Ellwood (1819-1902) lived in a house situated on modern Sheldon’s Lane.
+During the late 19th century, Thomas Ellwood (1819–1902) lived in a house situated on modern Sheldon’s Lane.
 He was a minor landowner and railway surveyor who played a role in early proposals for extending the London and South Western Railway through Surrey.
-While most of his plans ended up being set aside in favor of routes through Surbiton and Chessington, Ellwood’s detailed mapping and lobbying efforts are credited with drawing early attention to Hook’s future suitability to become a commuter settlement, as it is today.
+While most of his plans ended up being set aside in favour of routes through Surbiton and Chessington, Ellwood’s detailed mapping and lobbying efforts are credited with drawing early attention to Hook’s future suitability to become a commuter settlement, as it is today.
 Local records note that Ellwood also served as a churchwarden at Saint Nicholas church in Newnham, and his family name appears in several parish registers from the period.